Tommytian993/MiniX/docs/terrain-generation-process-design.md

 Frequency: This affects the density of the noise pattern, higher value = denser pattern.

 Fractal Options: This also mainly affect the appearance of the noise, I need to do more research but so far I think it affect properties like blurriness, lacunaity, edges of the noise pattern.

+- Here is an example how we can assign values to them:

+noise.Seed = seed;
+noise.Frequency = 0.009f;
+noise.FractalType = FastNoiseLite.FractalTypeEnum.Fbm;
+noise.FractalOctaves = 10;
+noise.FractalLacunarity = 3.15f;